 Two years later, it's still standing.
 I've shown this place to a handful of people who've been interested in re-locating to this part of Buffalo.

-204 High Street was part of a special City auction in September 2007 and was never sold.
+204 High Street was part of a special City auction in September 2007.
+It sold for $3800 yet the deal never closed.
 According to City Hall, it's still available.
 If you're interested, let me know.
 There's some interesting new development happening just blocks away - UB2020 and City Honors.

 Here's a 204 High Street flickr series.